Clinician Researcher Academy

 Building research career development opportunities that can be combined with clinical practice

-- joint academic and clinical appointments between QIMR Berghofer and RBWH
+- Joint academic and clinical appointments between QIMR Berghofer and Royal Brisbane and Women’s Hospital.

-- house officer research rotations to build ground-up collaborations and a clinical higher research degree pipeline
+- Junior doctor research rotations to build ground-up collaborations and a clinical higher degree research pipeline.

-- enhance resources (on-line and in-house training) for research, innovation and leadership skills training and development
+- Training and resources for research, innovation and leadership skills development.

 Building integration between researchers and the health workforce

-- target research collaborations that leverage existing QLD Health capabilities and infrastructure
+- Enhance research collaborations that leverage existing Queensland Health capabilities and infrastructure.

-- implement structured engagement opportunities such as joint workshops and research forums
+- Structured engagement opportunities including joint workshops and research forums.

 What does QIMR Berghofer offer clinician researchers?

-- access to our world-leading Scientific and Core services.
-These include genome informatics, statistics and research design, research software, programming and high-performance computing, metabolomics, sample processing, sequencing and NATA-accredited flow cytometry, and histology
+- Access to our world-leading Scientific Services.
+These include genome informatics, statistics and research design, research software, programming and high-performance computing, metabolomics, sample processing, sequencing and NATA-accredited flow cytometry, and histology.

-- a professional team to support research higher degree students.
-Our higher degree students are supported by a professional team to assist in navigating the PhD journey and with mentoring advice and skill development to pursue a research career with the highest levels of integrity and scholarship
+- A professional team to support higher degree research students, to assist in navigating the PhD journey, mentoring advice and skill development to pursue a research career with the highest levels of integrity and scholarship.

 Professor Elizabeth Powell